Kenny Tate

-Kenny Tate (born May 15, 1990) is a professional gridiron football defensive end.
+Kenny Tate (born May 15, 1990) is a former professional gridiron football defensive end.
 He signed as undrafted free agent by the Winnipeg Blue Bombers in 2014.
 He played college football at the University of Maryland as a safety, wide receiver, defensive end, defensive tackle, and linebacker.
 He was a highly touted college prospect and considered one of the best interscholastic players in the nation.

 Early life

 Tate grew up in Forestville, Maryland with parents Kenneth and Michelle Fields.
 He first played football at the age of six as a running back for the Peppermill Pirates and started playing basketball that same year.
 Tate attended DeMatha Catholic High School in Hyattsville, Maryland, where he played both sports.
 In football, he was a four-year letterman and a three-year starter.
 He played as a wide receiver, tailback, safety, kick returner, and punt returner.
 His high school coach compared his athleticism to that of Brian Westbrook.
 As a sophomore in 2005, he recorded seven rushing and four receiving touchdowns.
 As a junior, Tate rushed and received for more than 300 combined yards and seven touchdowns, and also recorded one kickoff return touchdown and two punt return touchdowns.
 As a senior, he recorded 32 receptions for 489 yards and six touchdowns, 48 tackles, and four interceptions.
 The Associated Press named him a consensus all-state player three times, and The Washington Post named him an All-Metro player three times.
 He played as a starting wide receiver for the East squad in the 2008 U.S. Army All-American Bowl, an all-star game for some of the nation's most outstanding high school seniors.

 Rivals.com rated him a four-star prospect, the 23rd-ranked wide receiver in the nation, and fourth-ranked player in the state of Maryland.
 Scout.com also rated him a four-star prospect and considered him the 16th-ranked receiver nationally.
 ESPN placed him at number 134 in the ESPNU 150, which consisted of the best players in the nation from the 2008 recruiting class.
 SuperPrep assessed him as the third-ranked player in the Mid-Atlantic region.

 Tate was featured as one of Sports Illustrated’s “Faces in the Crowd” March 17, 2008.